 - " The Kalamazoo River is Albion's defining physical feature.
 The City was founded at the forks of the Kalamazoo River, which runs through the downtown and provides local and regional recreational opportunities. - " A feasibility study to determine the viability of removing the five dams in the Kalamazoo River within City limits is scheduled to be completed in 2022. - " The City must manage impacts which spill over from the river to the community at large.
 Development in any portion of a floodplain can exacerbate flooding events, as can the removal of wetlands. - " Highly impervious areas increase stormwater runoff, putting pressure on stormwater and sewer system and potentially causing flooding and drinking water contamination. - " The presence of trees or other green infrastructure methods near highly impervious areas can often mitigate many of their negative externalities by absorbing excessive runoff and filtering water. - " Upgrading aging water and sewer infrastructure is a top priority for Albion, including installing a new water tower and replacing lead and copper lines. - " Sustainable redevelopment, defined as meeting the needs of the present without compromising the ability of future generations to meet their own needs, is the desired approach in Albion.
-This includes reusing portions of existing structures, minimizing impervious surfaces, using low impact development techniques, and promoting green infrastructure. - " Albion's River Trail runs through Albion for three miles along the Kalamazoo River and serves as both a recreational and economic resource. - " Albion is the central point of four regional and national trail systems, and has been designated as a "Trail Town," meaning it has created a welcoming environment with amenities such as bicycle and kayak racks and picnic tables at access points, and wayfinding signage and kiosks to encourage trail users to visit downtown businesses. - " Albion is also on the proposed Kalamazoo River water trail, a joint effort with the Southcentral Michigan Planning Council, the Potawatomi Resource Conservation and Development Council, and the Kalamazoo River Watershed Council.
+This includes reusing portions of existing structures, minimizing impervious surfaces, using low impact development techniques, and promoting green infrastructure. - " Albion's River Trail runs through Albion for three miles along the Kalamazoo River and serves as both a recreational and economic resource. - " Albion is the central point of four regional and national trail systems, and has been designated as a "Trail Town," meaning it has created a welcoming environment with amenities such as bicycle and kayak racks and picnic tables at access points, and wayfinding signage and kiosks to encourage trail users to visit downtown businesses. - Albion is also on the proposed Kalamazoo River water trail, a joint effort with the Southcentral Michigan Planning Council, the Potawatomi Resource Conservation and Development Council, and the Kalamazoo River Watershed Council.

-- " Recreation options, including the parks and the riverfront, were identified as some of Albion's best assets in the community survey. - " Residents and students both identified recreational amenities as a community strength at their respective community meetings. - " 85% of survey respondents felt that natural features are an asset to Albion. - " Survey-takers expressed support for activities protecting and preserving water quality, open space, wetland, and tree canopy.
+- " Residents and students both identified recreational amenities as a community strength at their respective community meetings. - " 85% of survey respondents felt that natural features are an asset to Albion. - " Survey-takers expressed support for activities protecting and preserving water quality, open space, wetland, and tree canopy.